Kevin88866/tp/docs/UserGuide.md

 * n/ (required): name of the pet
 * t/ (required): name of the treatment
+  * Maximum 50 characters.
+  * Only letters, hyphens, and spaces allowed.
 * d/ (required): date in yyyy-MM-dd format
+  * Between 10 years in the past and 100 years in the future from the day of.
 * note/ (optional): additional notes about the treatment

 **Example**